Who We Are

 Our goal is to change the conversation about public safety to be less focused on fear, punishment, and criminalization and more focused on how we can build equity and power by investing in our communities.

 Night Out for Safety and Liberation began in 2013, as an alternative to the more police-centric National Night Out, which highlights police-community partnerships as the pathway to community safety.
 Too often, conversations about public safety revolve around policing and punishment.
 But safety is about more than that—it’s about having a living wage job, healthy food, healthcare, housing, education, and more.

 Changing the narrative about what safety means is the first step towards winning reinvestment in the resources our communities need to thrive.

-As the Trump Administration sows division and fear, neighbors in over 30 cities will come together for this alternative to National Night Out, gathering to share what safety means to their communities.
-Read the full press release.
+As the Trump Administration sows division and fear, neighbors in cities across the country will come together for this alternative to National Night Out, gathering to share what safety means to their communities.

 Learn more about the organizations participating in Night Out for Safety and Liberation:

 Alliance of Californians for Community Empowerment is a grassroots, member-led statewide community organization working with more than 10,000 members across California to fight for the policies and programs we need to improve our communities and create a brighter future.

 All of Us or None (North Carolina chapter) is a grassroots civil and human rights organization fighting for the rights of formerly and currently incarcerated people and our families.

 All of Us or None (Texas chapter) is a grassroots civil and human rights organization fighting for the rights of formerly and currently incarcerated people and our families.